-The graph of the probability of normal distribution was named after the German mathematician and scientist Johann Gauss.
-It is he, "Prince of Mathematicians", created a feature that allowed drawing a bell curve.
+The graph of the probability of normal distribution is named after the German mathematician and scientist Johann Gauss.
+It is he, "Prince of Mathematicians", who created a feature that allowed the drawing of a bell curve.
 Today, anyone can create a chart on their own and become the prince of Excel.

 Let's learn how to create a Gauss chart in Excel.

-In addition to the mean and standard deviation - the two basic parameters that describe the normal distribution - we need more bands, which allows you to move the desired graph on the horizontal axis.
+In addition to the mean and standard deviation which are the two basic parameters that describe the normal distribution we need more bands, which allow you to move the desired graph on the horizontal axis.
 We create two sets of artificial: Series 1 contains the number rising by 0.25 (from -5 to 5), and Series 2 = Series 1 * standard deviation + average

 Inserting Gauss Chart in Excel

-After a small correction is obtained formatting beautiful shape of a bell.
-It is Gauss Chart:
+After a small correction is made, the beautiful shape of a bell is obtained.
+It is a Gauss Chart:

 Now, changing our input parameters - mean and standard deviation - we can see changes immediately in the chart.
-Interestingly, the normal distribution perfectly describes such intelligence, height or intensity of the light source.
+Interestingly, the normal distribution perfectly describes the intelligence, height, or intensity of the light source.